MicrosoftLearning/mslearn-ai-studio/Instructions/08-Code-first-development.md

 Remember for each of these options:

 - Use `azd deploy` to redeploy your application if you changed only the app code.
-- Use `azd up` to re-provision and re-deploy application if you changed resource configuration.
+- Use `azd up` to re-provision and redeploy application if you changed resource configuration.

 ### Customize the customer and order history data